Exifers/vim-tips/README.md

 - normal mode D : delete the characters after the cursor
 - normal mode f{char} : cursor to the first next occurrence of {char}
 - normal mode F{char} : cursor to the first previous occurrence of {char}
+- normal mode I : insert text at the beginning of the line, goes into insert mode

 ## Features
 - abbreviations